sguox002/leetcode/dp/dp-medium I.md

     }
 ```

-139. Word Break
+139. Word Break<br/>

-break the word into dictionary words
+break the word into dictionary words<br/>

-iterate and break the problem into a word + a smaller subproblem.
+iterate and break the problem into a word + a smaller subproblem.<br/>

-direct dp:
+direct dp:<br/>

-we mark the possible cut positions and when we iterate more, we check [j, i] if is also a word in the dict.
+we mark the possible cut positions and when we iterate more, we check [j, i] if is also a word in the dict.<br/>
 ```cpp
     bool wordBreak(string s, vector<string>& wordDict) {
         unordered_set<string> ms(wordDict.begin(),wordDict.end());